SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

   #endif // AMOEBOTSIM_ALG_DEMO_METRICSDEMO_H

-Next, moving on to the source file, we need to add our new measure to the top of MetricsDemoSystem::MetricsDemoSystem() {}, using the same frequency and system parameters as before:
+Next, moving on to the source file, we need to add our new measure to the top of ``MetricsDemoSystem::MetricsDemoSystem() {}``, using the same parameters as before besides the name:

 .. code-block:: c++